MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/sales-how-to-calculate-order-promising-dates.md

 ---
-    title: How to: Calculate Order Promising Dates | Microsoft Docs
+    title: How to Calculate Order Promising Dates | Microsoft Docs
     description: The order promising function is a tool for calculating the earliest possible date that an item is available for shipment or delivery.
 It also creates requisition lines for those dates that you accept.
     services: project-madeira
     documentationcenter: ''